 Under the ACA, private plans are not allowed to block you out or charge you more because of HIV or any other pre-existing condition.
 Plus, the ACA also provides financial assistance in the form of tax credits for people with low and middle incomes.
 Click here to find out if you qualify for these credits based on your household size and income.
-(If you’re an immigrant who is not eligible for Medicaid because you haven’t lived in the United States for more than five years, you may still be eligible for these subsidies.)
 And like employer-based insurance, in some states, ADAP may be able to help with your premiums and co-pays.

 Through Medicaid and/or Medicare

 Medicaid is a critical source of coverage of people living with HIV.
 Currently you can qualify for Medicaid if you have a low income and are part of a “categorically eligible” group (children, parents with dependent children, pregnant women, and people with disabilities).
 Each state establishes and administers their own Medicaid program but they are all required to cover certain mandatory benefits.
 Under the ACA, states have the option of expanding Medicaid eligibility to include people below certain income levels.
 Contact your state’s Medicaid office to find out if this option is available to you.
 You can apply for and enroll in Medicaid at any time.

 Through the Ryan White CARE Act and the AIDS Drug Assistance Program (ADAP)